awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 xgboost-mnist-from-for-s3   InProgress   Starting           2019-11-20T23:42:35Z   xgboost-mnist-from-for-s3-examplef11eab94e0ed4671d5a8f
 ```

 A training job continues to be listed after the job has completed or failed\.
 You can remove a `TrainingJob` job from the list by following the Delete a Training Job steps\.
-Jobs that have completed or stopped do not incur any charges for Amazon SageMaker resources\.
+Jobs that have completed or stopped do not incur any charges for SageMaker resources\.

 #### Training Job Status Values<a name="training-job-status-values"></a>